Skip to content

 Whether you’re grinding, clenching, or just feeling discomfort—talk to your orthodontist or general dentist.
 Even if you don’t follow every suggestion, having that conversation gives you more context and control over your oral health.
 Ask your dentist about aligner accessories that can make treatment more comfortable and manageable day-to-day.

 Bruxism can be annoying, painful, and confusing—but it’s manageable with a few small changes and the right support.
-Don’t stress if your jaw is feeling the effects of Invisalign.
-You’re not alone, and with the tips above, you’re already on the right track.
+Don’t stress if your jaw is feeling the effects of aligner therapy.
+You’re not alone, and with the tips above, you’re already on the right track with Invisalign.

 Got Your Own Tips or Struggles With Teeth Clenching?

 We’d love to hear them—and your journey!
-Tag us on social @thepultool to share your experience with us, and don’t forget to browse our products from PUL Tool, also known as PUL Dental, to help make your aligner experience smoother.
+Tag us on social @pultool and share your experience with us.

 Happy PULing!